GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 ### Combat spam, fraud and denial-of-service attacks
 **Goal: Enable authentication without fingerprinting.**

-Anti-fraud protection is crucial for keeping users safe—and also for ensuring that advertisers and site owners can get accurate ad performance measurements.
+Anti-fraud protection is crucial for keeping users safe, and to ensure that advertisers and site owners can get accurate ad performance measurements.

-Unfortunately, the techniques used to identify legitimate users and block spammers, fraudsters, and bots work in ways similar to fingerprinting techniques.
+Unfortunately, the techniques used to identify legitimate users and block spammers, fraudsters, and bots work in ways similar to [fingerprinting](#glossary-fingerprinting) techniques that damage privacy.

 The [Trust Tokens API](https://github.com/dvorak42/trust-token-api) proposes an alternative approach, allowing trust of a user in one context, such as gmail.com, to be conveyed to another context, such as an ad running on nytimes.com—without identifying the user or linking the two identities.